 Perhaps this is the true test of a Dutch relationship, will they chicken out last minute and detach from one another?
 Or succeed and decapitate a poor bamboozled international.

 4. The international newbies

 Of course, us internationals are no angels on the cycle paths either.
-In fact, we can be quite a nuisance, especially if we are just stopping by for a flying visit.
-You know what I am talking about — those tourists who cycle at a dangerously slow pace whilst attempting to hold a selfie stick.
+In fact, we can be quite a nuisance, especially if we are just stopping by for a flying visit in the Netherlands.
+You know what I am talking about — those tourists who cycle at a dangerously slow pace while attempting to hold a selfie stick.

 3. The seasoned international (you wish)

 They are everything you wish to be.
-Almost indiscernible from Dutchies, these internationals glide down the cycle paths and signal with such ease it’s as if they too were plucked from the womb and placed on a bike.
+Almost indiscernible from Dutchies, these internationals glide down the cycle paths ease.
+It’s as if they too were plucked from the womb and placed on a bike.

 The only indication that they are expats may be a light international accent as they curse you out in Dutch.
-You have a moment of “oh, hey they’re like me!” and “oh wow their Dutch is good” before the offence kicks in.
+You have a moment of realising, “hey, they’re like me!” and “oh wow, their Dutch is good” before the offence kicks in. 😅

 2. The brave bakfietsers